 Grade One Writing Instruction

 Printing instruction in Grade One lasts all year.
-Students master letter sounds and letter names while learning correct letter formation and pencil grip.
+Students master letter sounds and letter names while learning correct pencil grip and letter formation.

 Spelling instruction is practise with letter order within words.
 It does not begin until students show they can recognize letter sounds and letter names consistently.
 Often, this is not until Term Two.
 When students have proficient alphabet knowledge they can begin to better understand how the sounds they say can be written as a specific letter sequence.

 Sentence Writing is introduced through talking about and analyzing sentence examples.
-The concept of sentences is usually brand new to our young students, so we build their schema (knowledge web) by learning to recognize a complete sentence and knowing the parts of a sentence.
+The concept of sentences is usually brand new to our young students, so we build their schema (knowledge web) by helping them learn to recognize a complete sentence and know the parts of a sentence.
 By the end of the school year students will be able to independently print three or more original sentences correctly.

 Story Writing, like sentence writing, begins with discussion and teacher modelling.
 Even though students cannot write stories at the start of Grade One we spend a great deal of time talking about and analyzing the parts of a story.
 Students who have automatic knowledge of story elements can then use their working memory for what they want to write instead of how to write it.